ebiederstadt/ESP32-Controller/README.md

 #pragma once
 #define WIFI_PASSWORD "your_password"
 ```

+Setup the ESP hardware.
+Connect an LED to ground and to pin 12 (through the appropriate resistor, for example 220omh).
+You can check your circuit by connecting the LED to positive (through a resistor).

 Configure the server code with PlatformIO, then compile and upload it to the ESP.
 The serial console will print some information about the WIFI network created.
 On linux you may have to give permission to upload to the ESP:
 ```sh